Upgrading HDFS

 Downgrades the HDFS software but preserves all changes made by users.
 Can be performed as a rolling change, keeping the cluster online.

-The Stackable Operator for HDFS supports downgrading but not rollbacks.
+The Stackable operator for HDFS supports downgrading but not rollbacks.

 In order to downgrade, revert the .spec.image.productVersion field, and then proceed to finalizing once the cluster is downgraded: